rangl-labs/netzerotc/evaluation/content/overview.md

 #### Support

-All registered competitors should receive an invitation to an 'Ask away!' (`#askaway`) channel on Slack, where you can get support.
+All registered competitors should receive an invitation to the RangL Slack workspace where you can network, get support, and more.

 #### Computing requirements

-To start developing your agent you will need to install the following (in case of difficulty please `#askaway`):
+To start developing your agent you will need to install the following:

 * git